cvs-health/testaro/README.md

 }
 ```

-If a tool has the option to be used without itemization and is being so used, the `instances` array may be empty.
+If a tool has the option to be used without itemization and is being so used, the `instances` array may be empty, or, as shown above, may contain one or more summary instances.
+Summary instances disclose the numbers of instances that they summarize with a `count` property.

 This standard format reflects some judgments.
 For example:
 - The `ordinalSeverity` property of an instance may have required interpretation.
-Tools may report severity, certainty, both, or neither; they may classify severity or certainty ordinally or metrically; and, if they classify ordinally, their scales may have more or fewer than 4 ranks.
-Testaro coerces each tool’s severity and/or certainty classification into a 4-rank ordinal classification.
+Tools may report severity, certainty, priority, or some combination of those.
+They may use ordinal or metric quantifications.
+If they quantify ordinally, their scales may have more or fewer than 4 ranks.
+Testaro coerces each tool’s severity, certainty, and/or priority classification into a 4-rank ordinal classification.
 This classification is deemed to express the most common pattern among the tools.
 - The `tagName` property of an instance may not always be obvious, because in some cases the rule being tested for requires a relationship among more than one element (e.g., “An X element may not have a Y element as its parent”).

 You are not dependent on the judgments incorporated into the standard format, because Testaro can give you the original reports from the tools.

-The standard format does not express opinions issue classifications.
+The standard format does not express opinions on issue classification.
 A rule ID identifies something deemed to be an issue by a tool.
 Useful reporting from multi-tool testing still requires the classification of tool **rules** into **issues**.
 If tool `A` has `alt-incomplete` as a rule ID and tool `B` has `image_alt_stub` as a rule ID, Testaro does not decide whether those are really the same issue or different issues.
 That decision belongs to you.
 The standardization of tool reports by Testaro eliminates some of the drudgery in issue classification, but not any of the judgment required for issue classification.

 ### Acts